TechRepo-Snehal/Smart-Factory-Agentic-AI-Demo/README.md

-# 🏭 Smart Factory Agentic RAG Demo
+# 🏭 Smart Factory Agentic AI Demo

-This project demonstrates a lightweight, browser-based Agentic Retrieval Augmented Generation (RAG) application designed for a simulated smart factory environment.
+This project demonstrates a lightweight, browser-based Agentic AI application designed for a simulated smart factory environment.
 It showcases how an AI agent can intelligently combine information from diverse data sources and trigger "ML models" to provide comprehensive, context-rich responses to complex natural language queries.

 ## ✨ Project Overview